General enquiries: 0800 326 5559

 They may eventually choose to taper off from this substance, but it is possible to remain on methadone long-term.

-Like all other substance addictions, heroin rehab involves at least three weeks of counselling as well as a twelve-month aftercare programme to reduce the risk of relapse after treatment.
+Like all other substance addictions, heroin rehab involves at least three weeks of counselling treatments as well as a twelve-month aftercare programme to reduce the risk of relapse after treatment.

 Please call our 24-Hour Helpline:0800 326 5559